 Angus beef is rich in marbling and has juicy flavors.
 Female Angus cattle grow to be around 550 pounds, while males grow to be 850 pounds.

 Angus cattle produce meat rich in marbling, which is another reason why it’s highly graded.
-Apart from the genetics, the diet and cattle raising practices dictate the Angus beef quality.
+Apart from genetics, the diet and cattle-raising practices dictate the Angus beef quality.

 Angus vs. Black Angus